Exam Resources

 - To indent multiple lines press Esc and type

-and the up/down keys.
-Then to indent the marked lines press>
+Shift vand the up/down keys.
+Then to indent the marked lines press>or<.
+You can then press.to repeat the action.

 - To indent multiple lines press Esc and type